Failover configurations for ABBYY FlexiCaptire Distributed

-> - Fault tolerance: in case of failure of one of the servers, the request will be executed by another server.
+- Fault tolerance.
+In the event of a failure of one of the servers, the request will be executed by another server.

-> - Distributed workloads: query processing is distributed among cluster nodes.
-This improves performance.
+- Distributed workloads.
+Query processing is distributed among cluster nodes, improving performance.

-> The architecture of ABBYY FlexiCapture is provided in the figure below:
+The architecture of ABBYY FlexiCapture is shown in the figure below.

-> Note: For more information about system components and the way they interact with each other, see ABBYY FlexiCapture architecture.
+Note: For more information about system components and the way they interact with each other, see ABBYY FlexiCapture architecture.

-> The Application Server installed on the NLB cluster allows you to balance the load.
-The Processing Server and the Licensing Server installed on the Failover Cluster allow you to ensure fault tolerance.
-Besides, a user needs to install more than one Processing Stations, while the Database Server and the File Storage need to operate in the failover mode.
-For example, a user can set up a Failover Cluster for the MS SQL Server (for more information, consult with the official Microsoft website).
+Installing the Application Server in an NLB cluster allows you to balance the workload.
+Installing the Processing Server and the Licensing Server in a failover cluster ensures fault tolerance.
+Additionally, you need to install more than one Processing Station, and the Database Server and the File Storage must run in failover mode.
+For example, you can set up a failover cluster for Microsoft SQL Server (for details, see this page on the Microsoft website).

-> To configure the failover configuration of ABBYY FlexiCapture Distributed, perform the following steps:
+To create a failover configuration for ABBYY FlexiCapture Distributed, complete the following steps:

-> - Set up clustering of the Licensing Server by means of the Failover Cluster.
+- Set up the Licensing Server in a failover cluster.

-> - Set up clustering of the Application Server by means of the NLB cluster.
-This process includes setting up the cluster and setting up the Application Server.
+- Set up the Application Server in an NLB cluster.
+This includes setting up a NLB cluster and configuring the Application Server.

-> In this case, one computer cannot serve as a node both for the NLB and the Failover Cluster at the same time.
-This means that clustering the server part of the program will require at least 4 computers: two for the NLB cluster and two for the Failover Cluster.
-Use the separately configured network failover file storage, such as Network Attached Storage (NAS).
+One and the same computer cannot be a node in an NLB and in a failover cluster at the same time.
+This means that to cluster the server part of ABBYY FlexiCapture you need at least four computers — two for an NLB cluster and two for a failover cluster.
+For file storage, use a separate fail-safe unit, e.g. a Network Attached Storage device.

 12/27/2018 1:48:10 PM